INDIA: WOMEN OF LADAKH PHOTOGRAPHY TOURS WITH WILD IMAGES

 Accommodation & Road Transport

 All the accommodation is of a good standard.
-In Leh, we will enjoy the comforts of a four star hotel.
+In Leh, we will enjoy the comforts of a comfortable tourist class hotel.
 In smaller villages of Ladakh, the accommodation can range from basic homestays with pit toilets that are shared, to basic guest houses and hotels.
-Road transport is by air-conditioned minibus
+In the remote Changthang one night will be spent camping in warm tents with comfortable mattresses and linen with warm food and shared bathroom facilities.
+Road transport is by air-conditioned minibus.

 The walking effort is easy throughout.